Updated 6/27/2026

 The Spirit’s present formation determines the faithful believer’s role, function, and degree of glory in the Age to Come.
 The character formed now becomes the material from which the true Temple of God will be assembled—the consecrated priestly house that will stand with Christ in the Heavenly Jerusalem during the Seventh Day and serve with Him publicly toward the nations in the Eighth Day.
 The Spirit does not only renew individuals; He also baptizes them into one body, distributes gifts for the profit of all, and builds the Church into a dwelling place of God in the Spirit (1 Corinthians 12:4–13; Ephesians 2:22).
 Thus His work is both personal and corporate, shaping each stone and joining all the stones together.

 The Spirit’s work is not confined to what happens inside a church building or within the bounds of a formal assembly.
 He works in the believer at the workbench, at the bedside, in the kitchen, in the field, in the prison cell, in the hours of solitary prayer when no other believer is near.
 He convicts of sin, illuminates the Word, intercedes with groanings that cannot be uttered, strengthens the inner man with might, and conforms the believer to the image of Christ in every setting of life.
-The quarry of this present age is His workshop, and He is at work in every corner of it, in every living stone, regardless of whether that stone is surrounded by a thriving fellowship or is walking alone in a season of spiritual isolation.
+The quarry of this present age is His workshop, and He is at work in every corner of it, in every living stone, regardless of whether that stone is surrounded by a thriving fellowship or is walking the narrow path alone in a season of spiritual isolation.

 The Work of the Lord Jesus in the Quarry: Discipleship and the Cross